SkylineCommunications/dataminer-docs-connectors/connector/doc/ZDF_BFE_KSC_Core.md

 ![Control Panel Layout](~/connector/images/ZDF_BFE_KSC_Core_ControlManager.png)

 1. The SRC Fam and Dest Fam buttons are used to switch respectively between the input and output groups.
-2. The groups are depicted in the green box and each contain a set of matrix inputs or outputs.
+2. The groups are depicted in the green box and each contain a set of labels.
-3. The labels represent a physical connection of the matrix.
+3. The labels represent physical connections of the matrix.

 ## Requirements